Myst in Retrospect

 As the first installment of the D’ni Arc, The Book of Ti’ana establishes many of the themes which will recur throughout the rest of it.
 Of particular note are the concepts of pride and rebirth, which are prominent in every part of the arc.
 These themes can likewise be extended into two dichotomies: pride vs. humility and rebirth vs. sacrifice.

-Yet the D’ni arc depicts all of D’ni society as being fatally inflicted with pride.
+Yet the D’ni arc depicts all of D’ni society as fatally inflicted with pride.
 While most of the D’ni are not so far gone as to believe they are literal deities, they do fall prey to the concept that they as a people are perfect.
 Thus their xenophobia: why deal with outsiders, when their society is already the paragon of creation?
-This is particularly noticeable in the chapters immediately following Anna’s arrival, in which most of the D’ni imagine her to be little more than an animal.
+This is particularly noticeable in the chapters immediately following Anna’s arrival, in which most of the D’ni assume her to be little more than an animal.
 The Fall, thematically, is more than a crime committed by a few disgruntled men: it is divine justice, the fated end for those who are blind to their own imperfections.

 The Fall thus gives rise to the second dichotomy of rebirth and sacrifice.
 Even as the citizens of D’ni die to atone for the sins of their society, Anna and her son escape to “begin again” on the surface.
 Her descendants, Atrus and Yeesha, will both be critical figures in the reconstruction of post-Fall D’ni, working toward the rebirth that must arise from the sacrifice that Anna wrought.